ErykMiszczuk/wasm-learning/README.md

 ```
 Using `file:` directive inside `package.json` we can simply `import` files created on previous step.

 ## Notes
 After running `wasm-pack build` typescript server in vscode panics.
 Reloading helps.
 You cannot run `npm ci` when Vite is running.
 Soooo, automated script to reinstall `wasm dependencies` in big no no. At least right now.
 At least `wasm-pack build` will find cargo file in parent directory, so one `cd ..` less to compile rust code.
 Not sure if it will work when `www` and rust code will be in same direcotry.

+~~ Well it looks like `vite-plugin-wasm` have some problems folowing file resolutions for modules defined using `file:..` directive.
+Should be investigated more. ~~
+It turns out that it also have problems with `../../` like paths soo i have to flatten the structure of project.

 <div align="center">